elmtree-askmo/cloudcannon-app/content/learn/others/describe-the-basic-anatomy-of-a-neuron-and-its-role-in-the-nervous-system.md

 url: /learn/others/questions/describe-the-basic-anatomy-of-a-neuron-and-its-role-in-the-nervous-system
 score: -1.0
 related_article1:
+    id: 164598
+    title: >-
+        How is genetic engineering influencing future directions in biological research?
+    subject: Others
+    url: /learn/others/questions/how-is-genetic-engineering-influencing-future-directions-in-biological-research
+related_article2:
     id: 164590
+    title: >-
-    title: How do neurons communicate through synaptic transmission?
+        How do neurons communicate through synaptic transmission?
     subject: Others
     url: /learn/others/questions/how-do-neurons-communicate-through-synaptic-transmission
-related_article2:
-    id: 164597
-    title: What are the key considerations in designing an experiment for biological research?
-    subject: Others
-    url: /learn/others/questions/what-are-the-key-considerations-in-designing-an-experiment-for-biological-research
 related_article3:
-    id: 164590
+    id: 164593
-    title: How do neurons communicate through synaptic transmission?
+    title: >-
+        What were some key discoveries in the history of neuroscience?
     subject: Others
-    url: /learn/others/questions/how-do-neurons-communicate-through-synaptic-transmission
+    url: /learn/others/questions/what-were-some-key-discoveries-in-the-history-of-neuroscience
 related_article4:
-    id: 164591
+    id: 164587
-    title: What is the cell theory and why is it fundamental to cell biology?
+    title: >-
+        What are the unique features of microweel cells that differentiate them from real cells?
     subject: Others
-    url: /learn/others/questions/what-is-the-cell-theory-and-why-is-it-fundamental-to-cell-biology
+    url: /learn/others/questions/what-are-the-unique-features-of-microweel-cells-that-differentiate-them-from-real-cells
 related_article5:
-    id: 164595
+    id: 164593
+    title: >-
-    title: What is the function of mitochondria within a cell?
+        What were some key discoveries in the history of neuroscience?
     subject: Others
-    url: /learn/others/questions/what-is-the-function-of-mitochondria-within-a-cell
+    url: /learn/others/questions/what-were-some-key-discoveries-in-the-history-of-neuroscience
 ---

 &nbsp;